 GOD'S HELP IN LIFE'S STRUGGLES

 Faith Stories are short "testimonials" of how God has helped during a personal difficulty.
-Testimonies telling how your faith has made a positive difference during a struggle in your life.
-They tell specific ways a situation was influenced for the good because of your faith.
+A "faith story" will tell how your faith has made a positive difference during a struggle in your life.
+They tell specific ways God helped you during that challenging time in your life.

 RELATE TO THE OTHER PERSON